markon87/markon87/README.md

 <h2>My Approach</h2>
 <p>I believe that great frontend development is about more than writing code — it’s about creating thoughtful, scalable, and accessible user experiences that solve real problems.</p>
   <ul>
-    <li><strong>User-first mindset</strong> – I design interfaces that are intuitive, performant, and easy to navigate, especially when dealing with complex or large datasets.</li>
+    <li><strong>User-first mindset</strong> – I design interfaces that are intuitive and easy to navigate, especially when dealing with complex or large datasets.</li>
     <li><strong>Clean, maintainable code</strong> – I prioritize readability, reusability, and modular architecture to support long-term growth and collaboration.</li>
     <li><strong>End-to-end ownership</strong> – From design handoff to deployment, I take responsibility for the full lifecycle of features, ensuring quality and alignment with business goals.</li>
     <li><strong>Strong communication</strong> – I thrive in collaborative environments, working closely with designers, backend engineers, and stakeholders to bring ideas to life.</li>